schuyler-smith/linux_box_sync/README.md

 ## Program Needed
-If your Linux Distro does not come with 'lftp' already installed, you will need to install that.
+If your Linux distro does not come with 'lftp' already installed, you will need to install that.

 For Ubuntu users,

 ```
-sudo apt-get install fltp
+sudo apt-get install lftp
 ```

 ## Sync-ing Box